-Pressure Cooker Vegetarian Frijoles Re-fried Beans are a delicious quick and super healthy side dish or main course.
-Wonderful over rice, in burritos, in a salad.
+Pressure Cooker Vegetarian Frijoles Refried Beans are a delicious quick and super healthy side dish or main course.
+Full of fiber and flavor.

 The day got away from me and I turned to my husband and said, let’s make it a bean night.
 How about a bean burrito?
 Yes, he happily answered.
 He loves bean burritos.

 We don’t use many canned products and I knew I had a bag of Pinto beans, and of course my Instant Pot, so Pressure Cooker Vegetarian Frijoles it is.
 Black Beans are wonderful in this recipe too!

 Homemade beans are so easy and so good and you can control the salt, which is fantabulous.
 Canned beans are filled with sodium.

 If you haven’t tried the True Lime brand of crystalized citrus, you are missing out.

 This brand is probably the best flavoring I have ever tried, as the ingredients are freeze dried and crystalized and taste like you picked the citrus right off the tree.

 Always rinse your beans in a strainer and check for rocks.
 Somehow, small rocks sometimes make it into dry beans.

 I’ve been cooking with stainless steel and cast iron for years and there is a trick to make them non stick.

 My Instant Pot DUO Plus Pressure Cooker has a stainless steel cooking pot.
 I always heat my pot and then add a little oil.
 This will help prevent sticking.